damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. If you forward an email without other comments please add FYI (for your information) or FYA (for your action).
 If you forward an external request with FYA it doesn't mean that the company should do whatever is proposed, it just means the person who forwarded it will not follow up on the request.
 1. If you want to create, or be added or removed from an internal email alias (e.g.
-`sales@gitlab.com`) please see the [GitLab Email Forwarding doc](https://docs.google.com/document/d/1rrVgD2QVixuAf07roYws7Z8rUF2gJKrrmTE4Z3vtENo/edit#).
+`sales@gitlab.com`) please see the shared "GitLab Email Forwarding" doc.
 1. If you use chat please use a public channel whenever possible, mention the person you want to reach if it is urgent.
 This ensures it is easy for other people to chime in, and easy to involve other people, if needed.